Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

 Coherent noise can be defined as the application of (undesired) unitary rotations to the input states of QMT.
 A generic 1-qubit rotation can be characterized by three angles, namely $\phi,\varphi,$ and $\psi$, as follows:

-We now focus on numerical experiments on QMT of the SIC-POVM, as discussed in the previous sections, but with only coherent noise (no incoherent noise, i.e., $p=0$ in Eq.~\eqref{eqn:incohMap}).
+We now focus on numerical experiments on QMT of the SIC-POVM \mar{and of random POVMs with the Pauli eigenstates}, as discussed in the previous sections, but with only coherent noise (no incoherent noise, i.e., $p=0$ in \eqref{eqn:incohMap}).
 We generate a uniformly random rotation by sampling uniformly $\psi$ and $\varphi$ from $[0,2\pi]$ and a quantity $\zeta$ uniformly from $[0,1]$; then, we compute $\phi=\arcsin\sqrt{\zeta}$ \cite{ozols2009generate}.
-We perform sets of 100 numerical experiments by varying the set of input states and the coherent noise magnitude $\epsilon<1$, which is used to scale $\psi$ and $\phi$ in Eq.~\eqref{eqn:unitRotation} (that is, we sample, e.g., $\psi$ as discussed above and then we multiply it by $\epsilon$, and the same for $\phi$).
+We perform different numerical experiments by varying the set of input states\mar{, the POVM,} and the coherent noise magnitude $\epsilon<1$, which is used to scale $\psi$ and $\phi$ in \eqref{eqn:unitRotation} (that is, we sample, e.g., $\psi$ as discussed above and then we multiply it by $\epsilon$, and the same for $\phi$).
 In this way, we construct a random unitary rotation that is close to the identity (the parameter $\varphi$ does not need to be of the order of $\epsilon$ to obtain such a small perturbation).
 We sample a different unitary rotation for each input state, and then we prepare a set of noisy input states as $\{U(\phi,\varphi,\psi)[\rho_j]\}_{j=1}^N$, where the parameters of $U$ are sampled and scaled by $\epsilon$ for each $j$.

-We plot in Fig.~\ref{fig:cohNoisePlot} the average value of $\delta^*$ returned by the single-delta SDP as a function of the coherent noise magnitude $\epsilon^*$.
+We plot in Fig.~\ref{fig:incohNoisePlot} (right) the average value of $\delta^*$ returned by the single-delta SDP as a function of the coherent noise magnitude $\epsilon$.
 We immediately realize that this quantity is able to capture the presence of coherent noise in the input states for any number $N$ thereof.
 Moreover, even a small amount of coherent error in the state preparation is inducing a relevant $\delta^*$ (typically, for the same magnitude of $p$ and $\epsilon$, one order of magnitude higher than for incoherent noise), therefore we can conclude that $\delta^*$ will be able to detect noise in the input states in most of the experimental realizations of QMT on near-term quantum computers.

-\subsubsection{Predominant noise on a subset of input states}
+\paragraph{Predominant noise on a subset of input states}

 So far, we have explored the effects of noise acting randomly on each input state with the same magnitude, treating all of the states on the same footing.
 This is not always the case in real experimental conditions.
 For instance, in many of the current devices the initial state of the qubit is prepared in the ground state, and this initialization may be assumed to be more reliable than, for instance, the preparation of an entangled multi-qubit state that requires several CNOT gates.
 In these situations, the many-deltas SDP can be employed to detect unbalanced noise among the input states.